 - take responsibility for your valuables, money or your personal finances.

-SHOs are not on duty 24 hours a day, but they may be available for call out in an emergency.
-Sheltered tenants must respect the privacy of SHOs (and of the SHO's family) when they are not on duty.
-If it is not an emergency, then it should wait until the SHO comes back on duty.
-If it is an emergency, sheltered tenants should pull their emergency cord and ask the emergency response centre to help them.
+If a tenant has a problem but it is not an emergency, then it should wait until the SM comes back on duty.
+If it is an emergency, sheltered tenants should pull their emergency cord and ask Careline 24 to help them.

 7. Sheltered housing schemes in Lambeth

-We manage several sheltered housing schemes across Lambeth.
+We manage 20 sheltered housing schemes across Lambeth.

 All schemes are blocks of self contained flats or bungalows to rent.
-Tenants have their own front door and live independently.
+Tenants have their own front door and live independent

 If you are already a tenant of Lambeth Council please contact your local housing office.